 - Place cream cheese, butter and powdered sugar in a bowl and mix until creamy.
 Pour in cream of coconut and mix until well combined.
 Refrigerate until ready to use.

 To assemble the pizza:

-Evenly spread frosting over crust.
-Place fruit as desired.
+- Evenly spread frosting over crust.
+Place fruits as desired.
 Refrigerate until ready to serve.